sateesh2020/web-server-kit/docs/tools/CLI.md

    GLOBAL OPTIONS

      -h, --help         Display help
      -V, --version      Display version
      --no-color         Disable colors
      --quiet            Quiet mode - only displays warn and error messages -v, --verbose      Verbose mode - will also output debug messages

 Done in 0.94s.
 ```

 ## Choosing Technology Stacks with `choosestack`

-Apollo Universal Starter Kit has a few different stacks allowing you to choose the best technologies for your concrete
+Web Server Kit has a few different stacks allowing you to choose the best technologies for your concrete
 project.
 When you clone the starter kit with Git, you can remove the unnecessary stacks.

 You can use the CLI to choose the stacks you want to keep; all others will be removed completely.

 **NOTE**: If you've just cloned the starter kit, remember to first install the dependencies by running the command
 `yarn`.
 Otherwise, you'll see an error when using the CLI to remove the unnecessary packages.

 **NOTE**: If you wipe out a stack, you can't restore it!

 Run the following command from the root of the project: